ADennis450/RubyAutomationFramework/README.md

 # Getting Started
 1. Download the latest chromedriver.exe frome https://chromedriver.storage.googleapis.com/index.html?path=104.0.5112.29/
 2. Place the chromedriver in the bin folder of your ruby installation
+3. start the run_tests configuration.
+Rubymine configuration file is included in the project